RegExp

 (.unicodeSets

-and provides limited support for multi-code-point grapheme clusters.
-It also supports set operations in character classes.
+.
+It supports multi-code-point grapheme clusters and set operations in character classes.
 It is explained in “Flag /v

 /y